Calthorpe, Norfolk

-Calthorpe is a former civil parish in the English county of Norfolk.
+Calthorpe is a village in the civil parish of Erpingham, in the North Norfolk district, in the English county of Norfolk.
 It is 3 mi north of Aylsham and 16 mi north of Norwich.

 In 1931 the parish had a population of 143.
 This was the last time separate population statistics for Calthorpe were recorded and in 1935 the parish was combined with the parish of Erpingham.

 History

 In the Domesday Book, Calthorpe is recorded as a settlement of 38 households in the hundred of South Erpingham.
 It formed part of the estates of Roger Bigod, St Benet's Abbey and Tihel of Hellean.
 The Domesday survey recorded that there were two watermills in Calthorpe although no other documented evidence references the watermills until 1249.
 By that date there was only one watermill south of the village on the River Bure.
 The watermill was constructed from timber and needed constant maintenance, a situation which was documented by the rectory accounts.
 The mill's situation made access difficult and this eventually lead to the mill falling into disrepair until in 1453 it is recorded as having collapsed.

 Within the former parish of Calthorpe, there is evidence of several manor houses dating from the medieval period but all traces have now disappeared and their exact locations are not known.
 The names of three have been recorded as Calthorpe Hall, Hook Hall and Kybald Hall all of which are referred to in medieval documents and in White's gazetteer of 1845.